-Welcome | Get started | Dive into Lino | Contribute | Topics | Reference | More
+Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

-A combo box is a widget used to edit a field that has a number of choices.
+A combo box is a widget used to edit a field that has a list of choices.
 It shows a drop-down list with these choices while you are editing.
 It also supports filtering these choices while you are typing.
 Unlike a radio button it allows only one choice, not more.

 The combo box on a foreign key can optionally be “learning”, i.e. it can accept new values and store them in the database.
 See How to define a learning foreign key.